Documentation

 Getting Started

 If InDesign files are not available for a project, the bookmarks and hyperlinks must be added to the PDF using Acrobat Pro.
-Make a copy of the final print pdf, saved as the project name with “-web” appended to the end.
+Make a copy of the final print PDF, saved as the project name with “-web” appended to the end.

 Add Bookmarks in the PDF